Thon123/Machine_learning_Projects_EN/README.md

 # Machine_learning_Project_EN
 Machine learning projects from beginner to advanced level.
-Over time I will be adding more projects.
+Over time I will be adding more and more projects.

 Contains:
 1. Iris data set - short and easy introduction to ML - using Pandas, Numpy, Scikit, Matplotlib and Seaborn